makersacademy/airport_challenge/README.md

 * set an adjustable capacity on airport, once filled no more plans can land (you can set capacity by adding after creating the airport 'airport = Airport.new 50' will set capacity to 50.
 If no capacity is set it will default to 20.
+* edge cases covered
+    - planes not in that airport cannot take-off
+    - planes that are landed cannot land again